drivendataorg/zamba/docs/docs/index.md

 leopard.mp4             leopard
 ```

-**NOTE: `zamba` needs to download the "weights" files for the neural networks
-that it uses to make predictions.
-On first run it will download ~200-500 MB of files with these weights depending which model you choose.** Once these are downloaded, the tool will use the local
+**NOTE: `zamba` needs to download the "weights" files for the neural networks that it uses to make predictions.
+On first run it will download ~200-500 MB of files with these weights depending which model you choose.**
-versions and will not need to perform this download again.
-If you are not in the US, we recommend
-running the above command with the additional flag either `--weight_download_region eu` or
-`--weight_download_region asia` depending on your location.
-The closer you are to the server
-the faster the downloads will be.
+Once these are downloaded, the tool will use the local versions and will not need to perform this download again.
+If you are not in the US, we recommend running the above command with the additional flag either `--weight_download_region eu` or `--weight_download_region asia` depending on your location.
+The closer you are to the server the faster the downloads will be.

-## Getting Help from the Command Line
+### Getting help

-Once zamba is installed, you can see the available commands with `zamba`:
+Once zamba is installed, you can see available commands with `zamba`:

 ```console
 $ zamba